vasr-dataset/vasr/README.md

 To run model experiments, enter the [experiments](experiments) directory.

 ## Setup
-- Run installation script downloads resized images and creates output dir:
+- Run installation script that downloads the resized images and creates output dir:
     ```shell
     ./install.sh
     ```